Relative Humidity Formula: how to calculate RH (with examples)

 In summary

-When it's hot, we cool our body by evaporating sweat from the surface of our skin.
+When it is hot, we cool our body by evaporating sweat from the surface of our skin.
 If the relative humidity in the air is too high, evaporation is much slower and it is difficult to regulate our internal temperature.
-That's what happens in hot, humid climates.
+That is what happens in hot, humid climates.

 Conversely, if the relative humidity is too low, then our mucous membranes dry out, which causes irritation and sometimes nosebleeds.
 This explains the feeling of discomfort during long plane trips, as the air in the cabin is often very dry.